How SSDI Asset Limits Affect Social Security Disability

 Do Your Assets Affect Your Eligibility for SSDI Benefits?

+Does SSDI asset limits affect Social Security Disability benefits?
 No, your assets do not affect whether you qualify for SSDI benefits.
 All that matters is whether you have earned enough work credits and if you meet the SSA’s definition of disability.
 Typically, that means having a qualifying medical condition that has already lasted 12 months, is expected to last 12 months, or is fatal.
-If you meet these requirements, you likely qualify for benefits.
+If you meet the requirements and stick to Social Security disability income limits, you likely qualify for benefits despite the Social Security disability assets limits.
 Applying for SSDI benefits is an arduous, complex process, so it’s a good idea to work with a knowledgeable attorney.

 Do Your Assets Affect Your Eligibility for SSI Benefits?